 Brushing with a small, soft toothbrush can massage the gums and ease the teething process.
 Gentle brushing can help soothe the pain and discomfort from moving teeth and gums that are swollen from teeth falling out and new teeth poking through the surface.

-Stimulating the gums can also help new teeth breach the surface quicker, shortening the painful periods of puppy teething.
+Stimulating the gums can also help new teeth breach the surface more quickly, shortening the painful periods of puppy teething.

 Check out our Puppy Teething Guide for more tips to help your puppy manage teething.

 Adult dogs who are new to toothbrushing may be more stubborn or less trusting of the toothbrushing process.
-The earlier you start, the easier will be dental cleanings.
+The earlier you start, the easier dental cleanings will be.

 How to Brush Puppy Teeth